KrutikaKulkarni/Trucker/README.md

 # Trucker
 Test Project Reposistory.
 This is a readme for a trucker project.
+This is a Fleet management IoT api